araneforseti/api-tester/README.md

 ##Intended Features Under Development

-- Boundary Testing
-    - Boundary module:
+- Format module:
      - Checks syntax problems with the request and ensuring a consistent response
+- Typo module:
+     - Tests incorrect verbs and simulates typos in the url
 - Good Case (name pending) module:
      - Checks expected good requests will work
         (eg, number field should accept integers
         between 1 - 100)
+- Unused Fields module:
+    - A module which runs after all the others and reports on any response fields which were never returned

 ##Intended Features Before "Release"